 Indigenous Pharmacy Student Collegium

-UPROOT Indigenous Collegium
+UPROOT Indigenous Pharmacy Student Collegium (IPSC)

-The Indigenous Pharmacy Student Collegium (IPSC or the Collegium) is a student-founded and led social club from UPROOT that provides support and outreach for self-identified Indigenous students within the Entry-to-Practice PharmD Program.
-The IPSC aims to provide self-identified Indigenous students across all four years of the Entry-to-Practice PharmD Program a safe place to engage with others and partake in exclusive Indigenous student-only events as well as host cultural engagement activities available to all students within the faculty.
+The IPSC aims to provide self-identified Indigenous students in the Entry-to-Practice PharmD Program a safe place to engage with others and partake in exclusive Indigenous student-only events as well as host cultural engagement activities available to all students within the faculty.

 The Indigenous Pharmacy Student Collegium (IPSC) logo is created by designer Debra Sparrow—a Musqueam Coast Salish artist.
 The logo is an amalgamation of traditional Indigenous concepts and contemporary design components.